johnnymast/redbox-hydrator/README.md

 Plain old PHP, create your instance of the hydrator then call the with( ) method.

-***Please note*** There is something off with this method as if your doing this inside a loop it might consume some memory because of all the instances you create.
-Please dont forget to use the unset function if you are inside any kind of loop.
+***Please note*** There is something off with this method.
+If your doing this inside a loop it might consume some memory because of all the instances you create.
+Please don't forget to use the unset function if you are inside any kind of loop.

 ```php
 use Redbox\Hydrate\Hydrator;